-A 33-year-old man has been locked up after viciously stabbing an 11-year-old girl in the heart of London’s Leicester Square.
+A 33-year-old man has been locked up after savagely stabbing an 11-year-old girl in the heart of London’s Leicester Square.

-Ioan-Alexandru Pintaru, of no fixed address, went on a brutal rampage on August 12, stabbing the young Australian tourist outside the Lego Store.
-The attack happened just after 11.30am as she and her mum were finishing their shopping.
+Ioan-Alexandru Pintaru, a man with no fixed address, went on a brutal rampage on August 12, stabbing the young Australian tourist outside the Lego Store just after 11.30am.
+The girl and her mum were finishing up their shopping when the attack struck.

 Abdullah said: “It was a purely selfless and instinctive response, driven by a sense of responsibility to help someone in danger.
 I’m grateful that this was acknowledged and that the child is safe.”

-An off-duty nurse passing by then tended to the girl’s wounds, which included injuries to the eye, neck, chest, and shoulder.
-Police arrived within four minutes of the emergency call and arrested Pintaru on the spot.
+An off-duty nurse nearby quickly treated the girl’s wounds, which included injuries to her eye, neck, chest, and shoulder.
+Police arrived within four minutes of the emergency call and arrested Pintaru immediately.

-The girl’s mother described the horrifying assault in court, saying Pintaru stabbed her “like a jackhammer, repeatedly” while holding her in a headlock.
+The girl’s mother broke down in court describing the horrific assault.
+She said Pintaru held her daughter in a headlock and stabbed her “like a jackhammer, repeatedly.”
 The attacker appeared “wide-eyed and manic, like nothing was going to stop him.”

-CCTV footage was crucial in securing Pintaru’s conviction.
+CCTV footage played a crucial role in sealing Pintaru’s conviction.
 He pleaded guilty to grievous bodily harm with intent and possession of a bladed weapon.

 Sentenced to Potentially Indefinite Detention

-At the Old Bailey on December 16, Pintaru was sentenced to a hospital order under Section 37 of the Mental Health Act.
-An additional restriction under Section 41 means he could be held indefinitely.
+On December 16, at the Old Bailey, Pintaru was handed a hospital order under Section 37 of the Mental Health Act.
+An added restriction under Section 41 means he could be held indefinitely.

 Detective Constable Laura Nicoll said: “This innocent scene was shattered by a savage and brutal attack.
 But we also saw the best of London – the bravery of a security guard and the compassion of an off-duty nurse who helped save this little girl’s life.”

 Pintaru, later diagnosed with schizophrenia, claimed he believed people were trying to kill him but denied intending harm.
-The case remains a grim reminder of the importance of swift police action and everyday heroes on London’s streets.
+The chilling case stands as a stark reminder of the power of swift police action and everyday heroes on London’s streets.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.